rustls/rustls-ffi/CONTRIBUTING.md

 # Contributing

-Welcome to crustls!
+Welcome to rustls-ffi!
 We're excited to work with you.
 If you've got a big chunk of work that you'd like to do, please file an issue before starting on the code, so we can get on the same page.
 If you've just got a small tweak, it's fine to send a PR without filing an issue first.